oVirt/ovirt-site/source/vdsm/proposal-vdsm-engine-data-statistics-retrieval.html.md

 The change would be as follows:

-The engine requests every 3 seconds getAllRuntimeStats from vdsm which will give the engine the most used data.
-If the engine has a mismatch of the hashes returned by getAllRuntimeStats it should request the data changed.
+The engine requests every 3 seconds getAllVmRuntimeStats from vdsm which will give the engine the most used data.
+If the engine has a mismatch of the hashes returned by getAllVmRuntimeStats it should request the data changed.

-if hashes.info changed => request getConfInfo with all vmIDs on that host where the hash changed if hashes.status changed => request getStatus with all vmIDs on that host where the hash changed if hashes.guestDetails changed => request getGuestDetails with all vmIDs on that host where the hash changed
+if hashes.info changed => request getVmConfInfo with all vmIDs on that host where the hash changed if hashes.status changed => request getVmStatus with all vmIDs on that host where the hash changed if hashes.guestDetails changed => request getVmGuestDetails with all vmIDs on that host where the hash changed

-Request getAllDeviceStats periodically e.g. every 5 minutes, which should be sufficient for the DWH, in case it is not it could be even configurable.
+Request getAllVmDeviceStats periodically e.g. every 5 minutes, which should be sufficient for the DWH, in case it is not it could be even configurable.